PostgREST/postgrest/auth.rst

 .. image:: _static/security-roles.png

-The authenticator should be created `NOINHERIT` and configured in the database to have very limited access.
+The authenticator should be created :code:`NOINHERIT` and configured in the database to have very limited access.
 It is a chameleon whose job is to "become" other users to service authenticated HTTP requests.
 The picture below shows how the server handles authentication.
 If auth succeeds, it switches into the user role specified by the request, otherwise it switches into the anonymous role.

 .. image:: _static/security-anon-choice.png